hadix-lin/ideavim_extension/README.md

 The plugin is an extension of 'IdeaVim' , can switch to English input method in normal mode and restore input method in insert mode.

 ### How To Enable:

-auto-switch feature is enabled by default
+Auto-switch feature is enabled by default

-You can also, In normal mode ,in an editor input <code>:set keep-english-in-normal</code> to enable the auto-switch feature. use`:set keep-english-in-normal-and-restore-in-insert` instead, if you want to restore original input method after return insert mode.
+You can also, In normal mode ,in an editor input <code>:set keep-english-in-normal</code> to enable the auto-switch feature.

+Use`:set keep-english-in-normal-and-restore-in-insert` instead, if you want to restore original input method after return insert mode.

-Or add the command to the file `~/.ideavimrc`
+Or add the command to the file `~/.ideavimrc`.

+Use `:set nokeep-english-in-normal` to disable the auto-switch feature.

 ### Notice: